Scorning cinema as being mere 'illustrated text', Greenaway brings artistic values, intellectual esoterica, visual

 explorative ways.
 For example, the film 'The Cook, the Thief, His Wife & Her Lover' explored vocal song, oral sex, cannibalism and scatology seemingly because

 they are all related to matters of taste linked to the same body organ, and not because he is out to shock per se.
 Athough, perhaps he views the jolting of his

-audience as a desirable effect in order to have us go beyond taboos and mentally absorb the ideas being explored.
+audience as a desirable effect in order to have us go beyond taboos and to intellectually absorb the themes being explored.
 Another of his passions is exploring